 Thanks to the wonderful Geelong and District database, I was able to find the also wonderful, award-winning online Colac Court of Petty Sessions register 1849-1865.
 It is a pleasure to read the digital images of the register and to see the original handwriting.
 Ellen appeared seven times from 1851 to 1860.
 Most offences stemmed from drunkenness.

-- December 1851 she faced the Colac court for being drunk – charge dismissed.
+- December 1851 – faced the Colac court for being drunk – charge dismissed.

-- Monday October 9, 1854 she faced court for being drunk on Rice’s Licensed Premises – fined £2
+- Monday 9 October 1854 – faced court for being drunk on Rice’s Licensed Premises – fined £2

 It seems Ellen left a legacy.
 Her son William Gamble faced court for a domestic dispute with his wife’s sister and husband.
 A grandson, Robert Gamble, faced court for petty crimes and at one stage was in imprisoned in a reformatory and escaped!
 Another grandson, Joseph Henry Gamble, my great-grandfather also battled with alcohol, committed petty crimes and died alone, estranged from his family.